 If you have a compatible TV tuner, you can connect a TV signal to your PC to watch and record live TV.

-On the Windows Media Center start screen, scroll to Tasks, tap or click Settings, tap or click General, tap or click Windows Media Center Setup, then tap or click Set Up TV Signal.
+On the Windows Media Center start screen, scroll to Tasks, tap or click Settings, tap or click General, tap or click Windows Media Center Setup, and then tap or click Set Up TV Signal.

 On the Windows Media Center start screen, open TV.

-Tap or click Recorded TV, tap or click View scheduled, tap or click Series, then choose Change Priorities.
+Tap or click Recorded TV, tap or click View scheduled, tap or click Series, and then choose Change Priorities.